cp3402-students/project-team08/deployment.md

      - Ensure you have all appropriate permissions granted in AWS
      - Don't forget to add the SSH .pem key to GitHub Repository
      - Ensure you include the correct file path location of the AWS theme file in [.github/workflows/deploy.yml]
+   -  Originally the group was using Circles.CI between github and AWS lightsail, but due to compatibility issues, Circle CI was dropped from the project.

 ## Conclusion
 This document outlines our development and deployment workflow, ensuring a smooth process for updating the WordPress theme.
 By following these guidelines and utilising automation, we aim to streamline our development efforts and maintain a reliable live site.